The Lair of the White Worm (film): Development

-in the story is this huge cavern called Thor’s Cave in Derbyshire, located next to a snake-like river."
-While the screenplay utilizes Stoker's source novel as a framework, Russell heavily incorporated the English legend of the Lambton Worm in the story.
+in the story is this huge cavern called Thor's Cave in Staffordshire, located next to a snake-like river."
+While the screenplay uses Stoker's source novel as a framework, Russell heavily incorporated the English legend of the Lambton Worm in the story.

 Instead of setting the film in the early-20th-century period of the source novel, Russell chose to set it during contemporary times, and based some of the characters on people he had encountered while living in the Lake District.

 Casting

 According to executive producer Ireland, Russell originally wanted to cast Tilda Swinton in the role of Lady Sylvia Marsh, but she turned down the role after reading the script.
 Amanda Donohoe was cast instead.
 Ireland also claimed that Russell made the film partly as a tribute to Oscar Wilde.

 Donohoe says Russell sent her a script with a note reading: "I don't know if you'll be interested in this little bit of nonsense but please read it anyway."
 She read it and agreed to play Lady Sylvia because, she said, it gave her "the opportunity to play a woman who is basically a fantasy woman.
 There are no boundaries.
 Therefore, I could do exactly as I chose with that lady....
 I didn't want her to be some sort of vampire bimbo.
 I really wanted her to be a sort of incredibly sophisticated and ageless woman."

-"I always admire someone who really dares to be bad," said Donohoe of Russell.
+"I always admire someone who really dares to be bad", said Donohoe of Russell.
 "Even his actors—people like Oliver Reed—have always impressed me that way.
 They can be brilliant or perfectly dreadful, but they're never boring.
 I'm fairly serious about acting and integrity, that films should have some real vrumph to them and say something about life.
 And I'd just been on this string of films and television films in the last two years, all pretty heavy stuff, and I thought 'Well, why not do a film that doesn't mean anything at all?'"

 Russell said Vestron wanted an American name and suggested Catherine Oxenberg, who had been in Dynasty.
 Russell agreed although he said Oxenberg refused to be naked in the final sacrifice sequence, insisting on doing it in her underwear.
-Russell later wrote "being of royal lineage, she opted for Harrods' silk but as we were a low budget movie she had to be content with Marks and Spencer's cotton - and very fetching she was too."
+Russell later wrote "being of royal lineage, she opted for Harrods' silk but as we were a low budget movie she had to be content with Marks and Spencer's cotton – and very fetching she was too."

-It was one of Hugh Grant's first movies and Ireland says Grant was "embarrassed by it" in later years.
-"I'm not sure if it was meant to be horrific or funny," Grant said shortly after the film was made.
+It was one of Hugh Grant's first films and Ireland says Grant was "embarrassed by it" in later years.
+"I'm not sure if it was meant to be horrific or funny", Grant said shortly after the film was made.
 "When I saw it, I roared with laughter.
 As ever, I get to play a sort of upper-class young man.
 I have some exciting things to do: I get to slay a giant worm with a big sword, cutting it in half.
 Very, very symbolic stuff."